Claire's: Merchandise

-Claire's sells fashion accessories that are geared towards children, tweens, teens, and young adults and are meant to imitate high-end fashion trends.
-Costume jewelry, imitation jewelry of precious gems and materials like pearls and diamonds, licensed merchandise, body jewelry, hair accessories, make-up, stuffed animals and clothing items are usually available for purchase; Claire's also carries its own range of perfumes.
+Claire's sells fashion accessories that are geared towards children, tweens, teens, and young adults.
+Costume jewelry, imitation gemstone and pearl jewelry, licensed merchandise, body jewelry, hair accessories, make-up, stuffed animals and clothing items are available for purchase; Claire's also carries its own range of perfumes.

 The store's merchandise is often divided into sections.
 Claire's Club is a line of jewelry and accessories aimed at children under seven years old, featuring designs inspired by princesses, fairies, unicorns and mermaids, among other motifs.
 The rest of the store is aimed at tweens, teens and young adults.

 Claire's also carries an assortment of seasonal holiday items, such as for Valentine's Day, St. Patrick's Day, Easter, 4th of July, Halloween, and Christmas.

-Some locations subsequently cater ear piercing, as all staff are fully trained in using a Studex instrument.
+Some locations offer ear piercing, as all staff are fully trained in using a Studex piercing gun to conduct both ear and cartilage piercings.
 Claire's starts piercing customers at the age of four months with their immunizations and does not pierce the cartilage of people under 14 years of age.
-Although the target customers are girls and young women, as fashion trends have changed, the place has also become popular for young boys to get their ears pierced.